Perspective | Masks on? Masks off? It’s confusing — and dangerous.

 That means refusing to wear a mask in D.C. is a little like sitting in the splash zone at Sea World and assuming you’re going to stay dry.

 Sure, D.C. can be pleased with its vaccination rate higher than the national average (58.9 percent) — health officials say 63 percent of D.C.’s adults are completely vaccinated.
-But there are also thousands of non-residents who enter D.C. every day, many from places including Maryland (66.8 percent fully vaccinated) and some from places like the Anti-Vax Republic of West Virginia (41.5 percent vaccinated).
+But there are also thousands of nonresidents who enter D.C. every day, many from places including Maryland (66.8 percent fully vaccinated) and some from places like the Anti-Vax Republic of West Virginia (41.5 percent vaccinated).

-In before-times, the city swelled by as much as 800,000 non-resident commuters every day.
+In before-times, the city swelled by as much as 800,000 nonresident commuters every day.
 The commuter rate has been much lower during the pandemic, but we’re still a regional hub that gets plenty of visitors who don’t care much for doing as the Washingtonians do.
-Example number one is Rep. Marjorie Taylor Greene (the Republican representing Georgia’s 51 percent unvaccinated residents), who refuses to get vaccinated and has racked up $63,000 in fines for refusing to wear a mask while working in the House of Representatives.
+Example No. 1 is Rep. Marjorie Taylor Greene (a Republican representing Georgia, where just 49 percent of residents are fully vaccinated), who refuses to get a vaccine and has racked up $63,000 in fines for refusing to wear a mask while working in the House of Representatives.

-Indeed, the out-of-towners have been the worst mask violators at Capitol Hill Books, a tiny, townhouse of a store packed floor-to-ceiling in books with no chance for social distancing.
+Indeed, the out-of-towners have been the worst mask violators at Capitol Hill Books, a tiny townhouse of a store packed floor-to-ceiling in books with no chance for social distancing.

-One customer recently came in “wearing a wire, mesh mask, flouting the spirit of the law” said Kyle Burk, co-owner of the bookstore.
+One customer recently came in “wearing a wire mesh mask, flouting the spirit of the law” said Kyle Burk, co-owner of the bookstore.
 “They did note that they were not from D.C.”

 The store is going to keep the mask mandate, even though that sets workers up for a conflict when they don’t have city law backing them up.